Renat Heuberger

-Renat Heuberger (born 18 December 1976) is the co-founder and CEO of South Pole, a carbon finance consultancy.
+Renat Heuberger (born 18 December 1976) is a Serial Entrepreneur, Impact Investor, Author, and Board Member, active in climate and nature tech since 1999.
+He is co-founder of CEO of Terra Impact Ventures, a strategy advisor and company builder.
+He is Chairman of MPower, elected Innovation Council at InnoSuisse and serves on numerous boards.
+Prior to Terra, he was co-founder and CEO of South Pole.
 He has been engaged as a social entrepreneur in the fields of sustainability, climate change and renewable energies since 1999.

 Before founding South Pole, Heuberger co-founded and acted as the CEO of the myclimate foundation.

+Heuberger published the climate action drama The Carbon Paradox with co-authors Steve Zwick and Marco Hirsbrunner.

 Heuberger holds a Master's in Environmental Sciences from the Swiss Federal Institute of Technology and completed the Social Entrepreneur Programme, ISEP, at INSEAD and Executive Education at Harvard Kennedy School (HKS).

 Professional life

-After working for development organisation Swisscontact in Indonesia, Heuberger co-founded the World Student Community on Sustainable Development, as well as the platform for interdisciplinary projects Seed Sustainability.
+After working for development organisation Swisscontact in Indonesia, Heuberger co-founded the World Student Community on Sustainable Development, as well as platform for interdisciplinary projects Seed Sustainability.
 In 2002, he founded the Swiss myclimate foundation, a non-profit climate protection organisation that was inspired by a successful initiative to compensate the greenhouse emissions of flights of attendees at the annual meeting of the Alliance for Global Sustainability in Costa Rica.
-Heuberger acted as myclimate's CEO until 2006.
+Heuberger acted as my-climate's CEO until 2006.
+Heuberger then co-founded South Pole and led the company to one of the largest global climate platforms with over 1000 employees on 6 continents.
+South Pole was the broker and technical lead on a carbon credit scheme that was supposed to redirect funds to the Lake Kariba region in Zimbabwe and support the communities who protect it.
+Following exposés by Follow the Money, Die Zeit and the New Yorker, which raised concerns about the project's financial transparency and undisclosed trophy-hunting activity in the project area, Heuberger stepped down with immediate effect.
+Reflecting on the global attacks on carbon markets, Heuberger launched the platform Carbon Paradox to spark a broad discussion on the future of climate finance.